 Also referred to as an ART, this type of insurance is renewed every year for an outlined number of years.
 With each renewal, the premiums of this policy increase due to your increasing age.

 Statistically, the chances of dying after a year increase of approximately 1% only.
 This, therefore, makes this insurance policy an expensive choice to go for.
-Additionally, the chances of the insurer paying out benefits are small since your likelihood of dying within a year are minimal.
+Additionally, the chances of the insurer paying out benefits are small since your likelihood of dying within a year is minimal.

 This insurance is mostly taken up by people who are not sure about their ability to pay premiums in the future or by people in high-risk jobs where the possibility of death is significant.